Timothy Slama, D.O.

 People with norovirus illness are contagious from the moment they begin feeling sick and for the first few days after they recover.
 With no vaccine to prevent norovirus and no medication to treat norovirus, prevention is up to you.

-Who gets norovirus?
+Who is infected with norovirus?

 Tips for prevention

 This means staying home from school and work.
 Food service workers are required by law to stay home if they are sick.

 Wash your hands carefully with soap and water, especially after using the restroom and changing diapers and before preparing foods or eating.
 Wash your hands more often when someone in your household is sick.

 Carry a small bottle of hand sanitizer to use prior to eating out in public.

-Do not prepare food while you are sick with norovirus, are experiencing norovirus symptoms and for at least three days after you recover.
+Do not prepare food while you are sick with norovirus or are experiencing norovirus symptoms for at least three days after you recover.
 Carefully rinse fruits and vegetables, and thoroughly cook oysters and other shellfish before serving.